RoastSlav/NewsAggregator/README.md

 - **Article Analytics**
     - Track article views, most-read articles, and user interaction.
     - Provide an analytics endpoint (e.g., `GET /articles/analytics`) for aggregated statistics like total views, top authors, and popular topics.
-- **Rate Limiting and Throttling**
-    - Introduce rate limiting to prevent abuse of the API by controlling the number of requests a user can make within a given time frame.
-    - Use middleware to enforce rate limits and return appropriate responses.
 - **Article Caching**
     - Integrate caching for articles using an in-memory store (e.g., Redis) to speed up repeated requests and reduce database load.
     - Implement cache invalidation when articles are updated or new ones are fetched.